FDA 510(k) Submission: A Step-By-Step Guide On How To Prepare Yours

 The device description section gets the FDA reviewer intimately familiar with your device.
 It sets the stage for Section 12.0 – Substantial Equivalence Discussion.

-The basis for the 510(k) submission is to show that your new device is safe and effective, because it’s a lot like another device that’s already been reviewed and cleared by FDA.
+The basis for the 510(k) submission is to show that your new device is safe and effective, because it’s a lot like another device that’s already been reviewed and cleared by the FDA.

 Go step by step through the devices and show how the indications for use, technology, and performance are the same or equivalent.
 Seeing as the Executive Summary included a table comparison (from Section 10.0), I’d recommend starting there.
+Though most 510(k) submissions don't require clinical trials to prove substantial equivalence, it is possible that you may need to perform a clinical study if bench and animal testing are not sufficient to establish equivalence.
+Likewise, if your device uses different technology, you may need to prove that it is as safe and effective as the predicate device.

 Create an easy-to-read table that specifically calls out indications for use, technology, and performance.
 Please don’t include ridiculously long paragraphs of details in the table —keep it short and to the point and make it easy for your FDA reviewer to find the information they need.